spryker-shop/b2b-demo-marketplace/MP-6391-integration-problems.md

 1 ) typo: extra space, should be `spryker-feature/acl:"202108.0"`, not `spryker-feature/acl: "202108.0"`

+2 ) AclEntityRule mentioned twice.

 4 ) Files missing `namespace` and `use` parts

+`AccessControlEventDispatcherPlugin`, `AclNavigationItemCollectionFilterPlugin`, `AclInstallerPlugin`, `addGroupPlugin`, are already added

+5 ) Verification requires additional coding

+User transfer doesn't contain ACL groups (the corresponding plugin executed in other methods, than getting UserTransfer.
+It can be checked on User Edit page in Backoffice).

 #MP-6407 Marketplace Merchant Portal Core
 ##Install feature core